anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Changelog
 -15 to -16

+       * Security considerations text reviewed and expanded with more attack types.
        * Define CoAP discovery as default, remove GRASP/6TiSCH (#68).
        * Abstract updated to describe higher-level concepts (#47).
        * Applied Spencer's TSVART review comment 2022-05-16 in an